-The recipient shall submit a PGI Earnings and Expenditures form via email as soon as PGI is earned or expended.
+The recipient shall submit a PGI Earnings and Expenditures form in the electronic grant management system as soon as PGI is earned or expended.
 Prior to expending funds, the recipient shall submit a PGI Spending Request form for FDLE approval.
 All PGI expenditures must directly relate to the project being funded and must be allowable under the federal award.